Table of Contents

 Tel.: +32 2 509 59 59

-email: contact@onss.fgov.be
+contact@onss.fgov.be

-NSSO Website - https://jeveuxengager.be/
+Website of the NSSO - https://jeveuxengager.be/

 Instructions administratives

-As a new employer, you can benefit, under certain circumstances, from a contribution of the NSSO to the costs resulting from your affiliation to an accredited social secretariat.
-This contribution may be granted to you :
+As a new employer, you can benefit, under certain circumstances, from a financial contribution of the NSSO to help cover the costs resulting from your affiliation to a certified social secretariat.

 Other Administrative Formalities

-• affiliation to a family allowance fund;
+• Affiliation to a family allowance fund;

-• compliance with legislation on well-being at work;
+• Compliance with legislation on well-being at work;

-• compliance with the conditions of employment of workers, etc.
+• Compliance with the conditions of employment of workers, etc.

-Withholding tax
+Withholding Tax

 If you bear the withholding tax that is due yourself instead of deducting it, this constitutes a benefit in kind that is taxable on the part of your employees.